Confiscation Orders, Restraint Orders and the Proceeds of Crime Act

 Remember mistakes can be costly!
 If you make admissions which are incorrect or do not challenge the right aspects of the Prosecution case, you could be landed with a very large bill and potentially a very large default sentence.

-If you need advice or representation for confiscation proceedings or the Proceeds of Crime, get in touch today on 01476 591711.
+If you need advice or representation for confiscation proceedings or the Proceeds of Crime, call us as soon as possible on 0333 009 5968 for standard enquiries during office hours, or WhatsApp on 07535 215140 for 24/7 emergency support.